beyenilmez/gradeful/README.md

 ## Features

-- Serverless auto GPA calculation
+- Auto GPA calculation
+- Credit and ECTS calculations
 - Import/Export your grades from/to files
 - Export/Share your grades with a URL
 - Dark and light themes